weidongli20/ERC-20-PupperCoin/README.md

 ![PUP](Images/MetaMask-3.png)

-6. MetaMask wallet also gives an overview of `ETH` and `PUP` token.
+6. MetaMask wallet would also give an overview of `ETH` and `PUP` token.

 ![ETH](Images/MetaMask-1.png)